IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 ![](/doc_images/11-installed-marbles.PNG)

 - Great, so you should see marbles listed in the chaincode table for this peer.
 - All we've done so far is upload the files ont the peer.
-Next we need to tell it what channel to run on.
+Next, we need to tell it what channel to run on.
-- Click the "Insantiate" button in the marbles row
+- Click the "Instantiate" button in the marbles row

 ![](/doc_images/12-instantiate-marbles.PNG)

 - The arguments input box is for entering the arguments we want to pass to our chaincode's Init() function.
 - Marbles chaincode is expecting a single integer.
 Enter your favorite number.
 Mines 314.
-- Next from teh channel list select our 1 and only channel
+- Next from the channel list select our 1 and only channel
 - Then click the "Submit" button

 ![](/doc_images/13-instantiated-marbles.PNG)